-Also called coccidioidomycosis, valley fever is a fungal infection caused by the coccidioides fungus which is found in soil regionally in the southwestern United States (especially south-central Arizona) and in parts of Central America and South America.
+Also called coccidioidomycosis, Valley Fever is a fungal infection caused by the Coccidioides spp. fungi which are found in soil regionally in the southwestern United States (especially south-central Arizona and the central valley of California) and in parts of Central America and South America.

 How Do Llamas and Alpacas Get Valley Fever?

 Llamas and alpacas contract Valley Fever the same way other mammals can, by breathing in infectious spores that are found in the soil.
 These spores can be kicked up from the dirt or can be breathed in while they are blowing around in dust in the wind.

 Once the lungs have been exposed to the infectious fungal spores, the lifecycle of the Coccidioides fungus continues.
 The spores take root in the lungs where they grow, mature, and reproduce.
 If left untreated, they can spread, causing painful symptoms and health problems throughout the body.

 Most humans, and probably even most alpacas and llamas, successfully contain the fungus in the lungs at the beginning of infection and don’t get sick.

 Is Valley Fever Contagious?

 Valley Fever is not contagious.
 It is not spread between people or animals by coughing or any other way.
 Sometimes multiple animals or humans are affected in a household, but that is more an indication of their common environment.